South African energy crisis: Fourth period: December 2019 – March 2020

 Eskom implemented a further round of load shedding commencing in December 2019.
 South Africa is currently experiencing its worst energy crisis, when Load Shedding Stage 6 activated for the first time ever in December.
 Eskom stated that of its total nominal capacity of around 44,000 MW, it was unable to provide around 13,000 MW of total capacity, resulting in the nationwide blackouts.

 A combination of factors were blamed for the fourth period of load shedding ranging from weather to allegations of sabotage and neglect.
 Unusually heavy rains in the highveld region of South Africa resulted in wet coal and flooding leading to a number of plants being unable to operate effectively, most notably at Medupi power station.
+This was exacerbated by bad coal management practices.
 President Cyril Ramaphosa stated that an additional reason for the load shedding was the loss of 2,000 MW due to alleged sabotage by an Eskom employee.
 Eskom chief operations officer, Jan Oberholzer, publicly stated that the primary reason for load shedding was due to a lack of maintenance and neglect over the preceding twelve years resulting in an unpredictable and unreliable system.
-South African opposition parties criticized the African National Congress and president Ramaphosa for the way in which they handled the crisis.
+South African opposition parties criticized the African National Congress and President Ramaphosa for the way in which they handled the crisis.
 An additional round of load shedding (stage 4) was initiated in March 2020 when the Koeberg Nuclear power station experienced a fault with one of the sea water cooling pumps.